ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

   Add detail/strategy to scenario 7

-  Consider if cells marked with an asterisk (*) should be replaced with "scale-down" instead of "baseline"
+  Consider if cells marked with an asterisk (*) should be replaced with zero coverage instead of baseline

 .. note::